 An interdisciplinary field-based course based on history, culture, and water issues.
 It will explore the cultural heritage and creativity of groups whose historical experience has been shaped by the Rio Grande basin from its origin in Colorado to its mouth in the Gulf of Mexico.
 The course will engage a broad American and international public in the exploration of how the river basin and the people who live within it change, evolve, and develop together, and can affect each other.
 Meets the Critical Perspectives: Diverse Cultures and Critiques requirement.
-Meets the Critical Perspectives: Social Inequality requirement.
+May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.
 (Not offered 2015-16).

 Prerequisite: Anthropology 215 or Anthropology 202 or 206 or Anthropology 220 or Anthropology 262.